 - Curriculum vitae of the student applicant including full contact information at the home institution.

 - An official letter from the student’s faculty mentor/supervisor certifying that the applicant is a student in good standing in the graduate program of the university.

 - At least one, and no more than three, letters of support from established researchers active in a field that encompasses and incorporates biodiversity informatics (e.g., genetics, species composition and traits, biogeography, ecology, systematics, et al.)

 Students seeking nomination must apply to the Head of Delegation or node manager of a GBIF Voting or Associate Participant country (see the complete list).
 National participants are responsible for establishing their own deadlines and processes for receiving and processing student applications.
 As a result, graduate students who seek nomination should consult the websites of their national GBIF Participants or contact the Head of Delegation or node manager directly.

 Student proposals are first reviewed and prioritized at the national level.
 GBIF national nodes are encouraged to work closely with the academic communities and higher education institutions in their countries and to reach out to relevant university programmes and research groups.

-National Heads of Delegation and/or node managers may submit a maximum of two nominees per country to the GBIF Secretariat to [email protected] by the deadline for submissions: 21 June 2021.
-Heads of Delegations and node managers will ensure that submissions are complete and include all the elements listed above.
+National Heads of Delegation and/or node managers may submit a maximum of two nominees per country to the GBIF Secretariat to [email protected] by the deadline for submissions: 20 June 2022.
+Heads of Delegations and node managers will ensure that submissions are complete and include all the elements listed below.
 Submissions of incomplete proposals will not be considered.

 For more information, visit GBIF.